Debra Lafave: Crime, first arrest and trial

+Physical appearance

+The issue of Lafave's attractive physical appearance became a point of argument in court.
 Lafave's lawyer John Fitzgibbons stated, "To place Debbie into a Florida state women's penitentiary, to place an attractive young woman in that kind of hellhole, is like putting a piece of raw meat in with the lions."
-Suzanne Goldenberg of The Guardian states that Lafave's avoidance of jail time is due to a faulty belief among Americans that Lafave was "too pretty for prison".
-Ariel Levy, writing in New York, called Fitzgibbons' statement "notorious", and Lafave's ex-husband criticized it.
-Commentators have claimed that the attention given to this particular case arises from Lafave's physical appearance.
+Suzanne Goldenberg of The Guardian asserted that Lafave avoided jail time due to a faulty belief among Americans that she was "too pretty for prison".
+Ariel Levy, writing in New York, called Fitzgibbons's statement "notorious", and Lafave's ex-husband criticized it.
+Commentators have claimed that the attention given to this particular case arose from Lafave's physical appearance.
 Provocative modeling photographs of Lafave have circulated on the Internet since she first gained notoriety.

-The Temple Terrace Police Department came under scrutiny for taking graphic nude photos of Lafave while Lafave was in stirrups in a jail cell.
-John Gillespie, the lead detective who requested the nude photos of Lafave, was arrested before the trial in an unrelated prostitution sting.
+The Temple Terrace Police Department came under scrutiny for taking graphic nude photos of Lafave while she was in stirrups in a jail cell.
+The lead detective who requested the nude photos of her was arrested before the trial in an unrelated prostitution sting.